EmaMaker/emamaker.github.io/events/romecup2024.md

 assembled.
 First of all, we wanted to place the panels on the floor right side up from the get-go.
 Having to route cables on the back side and then flip the panels is just a bad idea.
 This meant that the routing had to be already done _before_ placing the panel on the floor.
-From this naturally came the second need, which was to have each hotspot independent of the others, and the only eletrical signal running in the cables beneath the panels had to be power.
+From this naturally came the second need, which was to have each hotspot station independent of the others, and the only eletrical signal running in the cables beneath the panels had to be power.